pr4xt3roy/votifier-gem/README.md

-# Votifier
+# Votifier Gem

-Votifier Server and Client for Minecraft
+Ruby Gem for a Votifier Server and Client for Minecraft

 ## Installation